Educational Grant-In-Aid for Children of Employees of Amherst College and the Folger Shakespeare Library

 b.
 Board, room, and other special fees such as student activity fees, health fees, music fees, etc. are not covered by this grant.

 c.
-Only one application must be completed per academic year.
+An application per child must be completed each semester in Workday.
 Payments will be made directly to the college or university attended in two equal installments on or about August 15th or December 15th.
 Those eligible for this Grant-In-Aid may obtain forms at the Office of Human Resources or from the College’s website.
 A copy of current tuition charges must accompany a Grant-In-Aid application.
-Bills for second semester tuition charges should be sent to the comptroller’s office prior to scheduled payment by the College.

 d.
 Employees separating from the College during a semester in which Grant-In-Aid has been awarded must reimburse the College a prorated share of the benefit received.